 In this article, we examine the development of the judiciary in BiH, with particular attention to its evolution since the end of the war in 1995.
-We provide an overview of the legal structure in BiH, the different types of war crimes cases to be adjudicated, the legal process in which war crimes cases are tried and the role played by different institutions, including the ICTY and the OHR in the promotion of justice and the rule of law.
-While there has been considerable attention paid to the Completion Strategy of the ICTY as it impacts national judiciaries, far less attention has been focused on efforts of local judicial capacity-building within the successor states of the former Yugoslavia.
-Particularly in the case of BiH, efforts to enhance the professionalism and efficiency of the judiciary must be placed within a broader discussion concerning the structure of the government.
+We provide an overview of the legal structure in BiH, the different types of war crimes cases to be adjudicated, the legal process in which war crimes cases are tried, and the role played by different institutions, including the ICTY and the OHR in the promotion of justice and the rule of law.
+While there has been considerable attention paid to the Completion Strategy of the ICTY as it impacts national judiciaries, far less attention has been focused on efforts of local judicial capacity building within the successor states of the former Yugoslavia.
+Particularly in the case of BiH, efforts to enhance the professionalism and efficiency of the government.
 Indeed, part of the difficulty in creating an efficient and an impartial legal system in BiH has involved the complex structure of government institutions resulting from the Dayton Peace Agreement.